dl1bz/pihpsdr-desktop/README.md

 So the original code is still present inside and will be **not removed**.

-5. I remove the manual part and some other things from my code base, please use the [manual from the version of DL1YCF](https://github.com/dl1ycf/pihpsdr/releases/download/current/piHPSDR-Manual.pdf) instead.
+5. I removed the manual part and some other things from my code base, please use the [manual from the version of DL1YCF](https://github.com/dl1ycf/pihpsdr/releases/download/current/piHPSDR-Manual.pdf) instead.
 I have no plans and no time for a own manual, sri.
+Christoph is using TeX for the manual, but that is really not my playground for made manuals.

 ## Requirements - personal skills and technical knowledge